 Rare Disease Research and Therapeutics

 NCATS supports research aimed at accelerating new treatments for rare and neglected diseases.
-There are more than 6,000 rare diseases that affect about 25 million Americans, yet there are fewer than 250 treatments currently available.
+There are approximately 6,000 rare diseases that affect about 25 million Americans, yet there are fewer than 250 treatments currently available.
 In some cases, private industry and nonprofit groups are unable to focus on the development of therapeutics for rare diseases due to associated high costs and failure rates.

 NCATS seeks to develop new collaborative models of rare disease research by facilitating interactions among government, industry, academia and patient constituency groups.
 Partners work together to advance the process of discovering new therapeutics through scientific and technological innovations that may improve success rates in the pre-clinical stage of the drug development pipeline.

 New discoveries about the molecular basis of rare diseases, coupled with ongoing rare disease research, can offer unprecedented scientific opportunities as bottlenecks in the drug development pipeline are identified and overcome.